History

 Niwot Home & Garden Club

-By 1946, Niwot had around two hundred residents and a community garden was designed and created at the corner of Second Avenue and Murray Street by a group of ladies who started the Niwot Home & Garden Club.
-The flower garden was around the original Niwot...
+By 1946, Niwot had around two hundred residents.
+A community garden was designed and created at the corner of Second Avenue and Murray Street by a group of ladies who started the Niwot Home & Garden Club.
+The flower garden was around the original Niwot bandstand...

 read more